Advice and Tips

 Use the information you have available

-Each year, Tekna publishes its starting salary guideline, which shows the average starting salary for recent graduates working in the private, governmental and municipal sectors.
+Each year, Tekna publishes a starting salary guideline, which shows the average starting salary for recent graduates working in the private, governmental and municipal sectors.

-If you’re unsure about the salary level you can expect, you should contact the union representative in the company where you’re been offered a job.
+If you are very unsure about what you can expect in salary, you should contact the elected representative in the company.

 Tekna for students